p4rkerw/SALSA/Tutorial/README.md

-**(Optional) STEP 5:** If you genotyped a paired single cell gene expression and ATAC dataset (or a single cell Multiome) for the same patient you can merge these genotypes: modalityone=atac modalitytwo=rna sample=Control_1 bash diabeticKidney/allele_specific_analysis/step2_merge_geno.sh \
+**(Optional) STEP 5:** If you genotyped a paired single cell gene expression and ATAC dataset (or a single cell Multiome) for the same patient you can merge these genotypes: modalityone=atac modalitytwo=rna library_id=Control_1 bash diabeticKidney/allele_specific_analysis/step2_merge_geno.sh \
---library_id $sample \
+--library_id $library_id \
---vcfone vcfdir/${modalityone}_genotype/$sample.$modalityone.$interval.vcf.gz \
+--vcfone vcfdir/${modalityone}_genotype/$library_id.$modalityone.$interval.vcf.gz \
---vcftwo vcfdir/${modalitytwo}_genotype/$sample.$modalitytwo.$interval.vcf.gz \
+--vcftwo vcfdir/${modalitytwo}_genotype/$library_id.$modalitytwo.$interval.vcf.gz \
 --outputdir vcfdir/joint_genotype \
---outputvcf $sample.pass.joint.$interval.vcf.gz \
+--outputvcf $library_id.pass.joint.$interval.vcf.gz \
 --threads 10

-**(Optional) STEP 4:** If you want to perform your analysis with phased genotypes you will need a phased reference.
+**(Optional) STEP 6:** If you want to perform your analysis with phased genotypes you will need a phased reference.
 This is not stricly required, but it increases the performance of the WASP variant-realignment and ASEP analysis steps.
 Download the 1000G phased reference files for either SNV or SNV and indels from ftp.1000genomes.ebi.ac.uk .
 Navigate to the corresponding directory depending on your selected reference.
 If you are only analyzing RNA data then select the SNV reference.
 For ATAC or Multiome data select the SNV and INDEL reference:
 a) SNV only: /vol1/ftp/data_collections/1000_genomes_project/release/20181203_biallelic_SNV
 b) SNV and INDEL: /vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL